Alleyn’s School is a 4-18 co-educational, independent day school in Dulwich, London, England.

 Alleyn's School has been an educational cornerstone in Dulwich for over 400 years, 150 of which have been on Townley Road.
 Our school grounds, and how we run things is ever evolving.
 From long term investment decisions, to working with local council on changes beyond the gates; we want to keep you in the loop and give you the platform to have your say.

-Ahead of submitting a planning application to the London Borough of Southwark, we are consulting the local community on our proposals.
+Ahead of submitting a planning application to the London Borough of Southwark, we are consulted the local community on our proposals.
 On 6th, 8th and 9th December we held three pop-up sessions to give the community the opportunity to view the proposals and ask questions of the project team.
 We would like to thank all those who attended the sessions.

 FAQs